AceRedminer/HEG/Revisions 1er Semestre/Ideation/IdeationRevisions.md

 **Marketing focuses on creating value for customers by addressing their needs (basic requirements), wants (specific desires), and demands (purchasable wants).
 Market offerings, including products, services, and experiences, fulfill these needs and add value.
 Successful marketing integrates every customer-facing activity to solve problems and exceed expectations.**

+## Multiple Choice Assessment (MCA): Core Concepts in Marketing

+### Questions

+### 1. What is the primary purpose of marketing?
+A) To solve consumer problems and create value
+B) To sell products at the highest price possible
+C) To reduce production costs
+D) To focus solely on advertising

+### 2. What are the three key components of customer understanding in marketing?
+A) Needs, Wants, Demands
+B) Needs, Preferences, Culture
+C) Wants, Resources, Demographics
+D) Demands, Purchases, Affordability

+### 3. Which of the following is an example of a *Want*?
+A) Water for hydration
+B) A burger with a soft drink
+C) A place to live
+D) A job to earn money

+### 4. What differentiates a Demand from a Want?
+A) A Demand includes affordability and willingness to pay
+B) A Demand is influenced by culture and personality
+C) A Demand is the basic survival need of a customer
+D) A Demand is a product available in the market

+### 5. According to Maslow's hierarchy, which need must be satisfied first?
+A) Esteem
+B) Safety
+C) Physiological
+D) Love and Belonging

+### 6. What are market offerings designed to fulfill?
+A) Customer loyalty programs
+B) Customer needs and wants
+C) Business profitability
+D) Advertising strategies

+### 7. Which of the following is considered a service?
+A) A smartphone
+B) A haircut
+C) A car
+D) A laptop

+### 8. Why are services harder to evaluate than products?
+A) They are intangible and quality is clear only after delivery
+B) They are tangible but not visible before purchase
+C) They are always expensive and time-bound
+D) They do not require customer interaction

+### Answers (Click to reveal)

+1. **A) To solve consumer problems and create value**
+2. **A) Needs, Wants, Demands**
+3. **B) A burger with a soft drink**
+4. **A) A Demand includes affordability and willingness to pay**
+5. **C) Physiological**
+6. **B) Customer needs and wants**
+7. **B) A haircut**
+8. **A) They are intangible and quality is clear only after delivery**

 ---

 # Customer Value and Customer Satisfaction